wendellmeset/SkriptIDE-Fix/README.md

 **Steps:**

-- 1: Download the file called update.bat thats in this repository
+- 1: Download the file called update.bat thats in the releases tab of this repository
-- 2: Download the file called skide_win_x64.exe thats in this repository
+- 2: Download the file called skide_win_x64.exe thats in the releases tab of this repository
 - 3: Put both of those files into the installation directory of Skript IDE
 - 4: open the file called update.bat
 - 5: your done, now launch Skript IDE and the error should be fixed!